-Both France and the U.S. have a pay-as-you-go system.
+Both France and the U.S. have pay-as-you-go systems.
 Money taken in from payroll taxes is used to pay current retirees.
 In the U.S., there have been more receipts than payouts since 1983.
 Excess receipts go into the Social Security Trust Fund.
 There they are loaned to the U.S. general revenue fund to be used for other governmental expenses.

 The U.S. Treasury general revenue fund currently owes the Social Security Trust Fund over $2.5 trillion.
 In 2009, FICA taxes and interest on the fund took in $120 billion more than it paid out, despite a serious shortfall in payroll tax receipts caused by the subprime mortgage crisis and high unemployment.
 By 2019, the general revenue fund will owe the Social Security Trust Fund $3.8 trillion.